 Phases and Their Rise Times

 Here's a quick look at when each phase tends to rise.
 These times are averages and can vary slightly depending on your location and the season.
+If you’re using a world clock or global time tool, you’ll notice slight shifts depending on where you are.

 • New Moon: Rises around sunrise.
 It’s up all day, but not visible.